How To Bleed ABS Module Without Scan Tool

 What Is The Best Way To Depressurize My ABS System?

-Ans: Put the ignition switch to the Off position, then depressurize the system by pushing the brake pedal forcefully.
+Ans: Put the ignition switch in the Off position, then depressurize the system by pushing the brake pedal forcefully.
 After cleaning the reservoir and diaphragm assembly, remove the reservoir lid assembly.
 Reinstall the cover after filling the reservoir to the proper level.
 Begin with the front bleeder on the right.

 What Are The Symptoms Of A Brake Booster That Isn’t Working Properly?